The Environment and Climate Change Law Review: Russia

 - conservation and restoration of the natural environment.

-The ecological situation in Russia is characterised by a high level of anthropogenic impact (pollution of the environment by products of human activity and depletion of soil, water, mineral, forest and biological resources as a result of economic and other activities) to the natural environment and serious environmental consequences of past economic activity.
+The ecological situation in Russia is characterised by a high level of anthropogenic impact (pollution of the environment by products of human activity and the depletion of soil, water, mineral, forest and biological resources as a result of economic and other activities) to the natural environment and serious environmental consequences of past economic activity.
 In 40 regions of Russia, more than 54 per cent of the urban population is under the influence of high and very high atmospheric air pollution.2 A significant contribution to air pollution in cities with the most polluted atmospheric air (located in the Asian part of Russia) is made by benzopyrene, which in the largest quantities enters the air as a result of burning solid fuel (especially during the heating period).

 One of the most important causes of environmental problems in Russia is the inefficient and natural resource-intensive structure of the economy.
 Therefore, one of the main tasks of state environmental policy in Russia is to reduce the overall anthropogenic load on the environment, based on improving the environmental efficiency of the economy.